 Association in sale of insurance.

-(a) No person, including an insurer,
+(a) No person, including a member insurer,

 or place before the public, or cause directly or indirectly, to be made,